lavalink-devs/Lavalink/docs/configuration/config/server.md

 ## Example Lavalink application.yml

-To configure Lavalink to pull it's configuration from a [Lavalink Config Server](https://github.com/lavalink-devs/Lavalink-Config-Server) you need to put the following in your `application.yml` file:
+To configure Lavalink to pull its configuration from a [Lavalink Config Server](https://github.com/lavalink-devs/Lavalink-Config-Server) you need to put the following in your `application.yml` file:

 ```yaml title="application.yml"
 --8<-- "LavalinkServer/application.yml.cloud-example"